 Compromised Accounts, Customers, And Servers

-In these instances a user, customer or host is unaware that they are the victim of an incident.
-Their personal details could have been stolen after unwittingly clicking on a phishing link, or if their antivirus and antispyware software is outdated.
+In these instances, a user, customer, or host is unaware that they are the victim of an incident.
+Their personal details could have been stolen after unwittingly clicking on a phishing link, or if their antivirus and antispyware software are outdated.

 Under these circumstances, the customer would need to be notified of a network security breach and advised to take measures to address the problem.
 This could include advising them to reinstall and upgrade their security software, or change server or user passwords to ensure that attackers no longer have access to the system.

 Fraudulent criminal activity is more likely to occur in hosting environments where fraudulent accounts have been opened.
 Any unpaid bills can cause reputational damage along with the additional costs and time required to remove customer blacklistings if they are the victim.

 These cases are usually the easiest to handle as the network security service provider can cut off access to those accounts, ensuring the fraudsters do not have access to that part of the network.
 Service providers can prevent fraudulent accounts from gaining entry to the system in the future by: